freedomofpress/securedrop/docs/backup_and_restore.rst

           ``sudo tail -f /var/log/securedrop_worker/err.log``.

-If you find you cannot perform a backup or restore due to this constraint, and have already deleted old submissions from the Journalist Interface, contact us through the `SecureDrop Support Portal`_.
+If you find you cannot perform a backup or restore due to this constraint, and have already deleted old submissions from the *Journalist Interface*, contact us through the `SecureDrop Support Portal`_.

 .. _SecureDrop Support Portal: https://securedrop-support.readthedocs.io/en/latest/